spakowiczlab/exotic/doc/user_manual.md

 #### Normalization

-For analysis, we recommend using the unnormalized, filtered counts or the relative abundance as calculated per number of human reads calculated using the unnormalized, filtered counts.
+For analysis, we recommend using the unnormalized, filtered counts or the abundance relative to human calculated with the unnormalized, filtered counts.

 ``` red
 NOTE: We previously reccomended VOOM-SNM normalization.
 See functions format_voom_snm_expr()